carlosdummy14/rock-paper-scissors/README.md

 #### Personal note.

-SVG images to change colors
+SVG images to change colors.
+I should use "currentColor" and SVG components.